o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-gem/configuration.md

 ### Adding a temporary auto-component
 {{< note >}}
-There's currently a [bug](https://github.com/o3de/o3de/issues/4058) causing a build failure if multiplayer auto-components are enabled, but no auto-components are created.
+There's currently an [issue](https://github.com/o3de/o3de/issues/4058) causing a build failure if multiplayer auto-components are enabled, but no auto-components are created.
 As a work-around, create a temporary auto-component.
 {{< /note >}}
 1. Create a new folder under your project's `Code\Source\` directory called `AutoGen`.
     {{< note >}}This AutoGen directory doesn't have to be temporary.
 All future multiplayer auto-components can live here.{{< /note >}}